thecraftman/AWS-NAT-Gateway/README.md

 - You can only have one nat gateways inside one az
 - Preferred by the enterprise
 - Starts with a throughput of 5gps and scales currently to 45 Gbps
+- No need to patch the os for your nat gateway
+- Not associated with security grouups
+- Automatically assigned a public ip address
+- Remember to update your route tables
+- No need to disable source/destination checks
+- You’ll need one in each AZ since they only operate in a single AZ